SEG Level 4 Diploma in Therapeutic Counselling

 13th September 2022 - 4th July 2024, Tuesdays, 9.30am - 3.00pm

 Classroom-based with some E-learning through York College Blackboard and Microsoft Teams.
 The teaching team will adopt a delivery approach which supports the development of all individuals.
 The aims and aspirations of all the learners, including those with identified special needs or learning difficulties/disabilities, will be considered and appropriate support mechanisms put in place.

-Besides the course fees, there will also be supplementary costs for compulsory clinical supervision, personal therapy, residential learning weekend and BACP membership that will be discussed at interview.
+Besides the course fees, there will also be supplementary costs for compulsory clinical supervision, personal therapy and BACP membership that will be discussed at interview.
 In addition, students must have a DBS and indemnity insurance as well.